-Source: U.S Bureau of the Census

-Mining/Agricultural jobs are not as significant a sector of employment in Russell County (9.5%) as in Dickenson and Buchanan Counties.
-Service sector jobs make up the largest segment of jobs.
+Mining/Agricultural jobs are not as significant a sector of employment in Russell County (4.13%) as in Dickenson and Buchanan Counties.
+Health care & Social Services jobs make up the largest segment of jobs.
 The economy of Russell County seems to be more diversified than its neighboring counties with the manufacturing sector significantly higher.
 Wholesale and retail trade also employs a significant portion of the county’s residents.

 Taxable sales for the county went up dramatically between 2001 and 2002 with a 20% increase.
 Between 2001 and 2002, sales continued to increase as they jumped another 5.5%.